 The Maro Cerro Gordo Nature Reserve is located between the small villages of Maro and La Herradura in Andalucia.
 If you're not familiar with this area, Maro is a municipality of the larger and more well-known village of Nerja.

-A Spectacular Nature ReserveThe park runs along breathtakingly beautiful cliffs that run down to meet secluded inlets and coves at the sea.
+A Spectacular Nature ReserveThe Maro Cerro Gordo Reserve runs along breathtakingly beautiful cliffs that run down to meet secluded inlets and coves at the sea.
 It is a natural habitat that is mostly untouched and stands proudly as one of the only strips of land along the Andalucian coast that has not been commercialized or developed.

-In the more forested areas you will find Boxwoods, Olive trees and Palm trees.
+In the more forested areas, you will find Boxwoods, Olive trees, and Palms.

-The Fauna - Maro Cerro GordoLarge groups of wild mountain goats (Iberian Ibex), originally from the surrounding mountain ranges of Almijara and Tejada, have found their home here in the reserve.
-They can often be seen here springing from rock to rock and leaping from the cliffs.
+The Fauna of Maro Cerro GordoLarge groups of wild mountain goats (Iberian Ibex), originally from the surrounding mountain ranges of Almijara and Tejada, have found their home here in the reserve.
+They can often be seen springing from rock to rock and leaping from the cliffs.

-The Ibex are beautiful creatures and quite shy, so they are of no danger to visitors, but you need to be careful while driving through the area, so not to hit one.
+The Ibex are beautiful creatures and quite shy, so they are of no danger to visitors, but you need to be careful driving through, so as not to hit one.

-The marine life in the area is special too and very popular among marine scientist.
+The marine life in the area is special too and very popular among marine scientists.
 There is a great diversity of Algae formations and the variety of fish here is expansive and very interesting.
-You will find Starfish, seahorses, baby squid and jibia which are similar to octopus.
+You will find Starfish, Seahorses, baby squid, and jibia (which are similar to octopus).

 The Ancient Towers

-Another interesting facet of the park is the number of ancient towers that dot the coastline.
+Another interesting facet of the Maro Cerro Gordo Park is the number of ancient towers that dot the coastline.
 These towers would have played a very important role in times past when the coast was constantly under attack from pirates.